Momentum-Team-13/word-frequency-racheldk/README.md

 # Word Frequency

+From Rebecca:
+Jupyter Notebooks: esp sequences, string methods, working with files automate the boring stuff also has good chapters on these things

+opening and reading a file are different - have to open first, then read. --> notebook 9, using "with"

 ## Directions

 In this project, you will use `open` to read in a text file and calculate the frequency of words in that file.